 Environmental, social and governance (ESG) factors are often synonymous with long-term investing.
 Accordingly, ESG factors tend to be highly compatible with our bottom-up, fundamental investment process.
 We see at least two potential benefits to investing with a long-term view.
 Issuers focused on the long term may be better equipped to identity future growth opportunities ahead of competitors.
 This helps issuers invest in research and development, production and marketing resources ahead of time and proactively create new growth opportunities or benefit significantly when those opportunities materialize.
 In addition, companies that look ahead can scan the horizon for long-term threats to their businesses.
 These forward-looking issuers can potentially invest in mitigating strategies and address material risks to their long-term prospects more effectively.

 Corporate governance is the ESG factor we look at most closely across all our portfolios to identify risks.
 We believe governance influences social and environmental factors, providing a starting point for analysis.
-While we generally do not employ negative screens based on environmental or social factors, poor corporate governance may exclude an issuer from consideration for our portfolios.
+While some of Matthews Asia’s strategies employ negative screens, poor corporate governance may exclude an issuer from consideration for our portfolios.
 In addition, our portfolios are typically not constrained by sector or industry, and often look quite different from our benchmarks.
 In-depth knowledge of local markets helps us to evaluate and prioritize ESG-related risks according to their potential impact on portfolios.
 In some of our portfolios, ESG considerations may rank high.
 In other portfolios, ESG considerations may be simply one set of inputs among many that we consider as part of our fundamental research.